gonz7480/MSCI347/README.md

 Test_Options:
   - AutoNavigationwReed: This allows for a basic GPS navigation launch with the reed interrupt included to stop the motors at any point
+  - AutoNavigationwWinch: This allows for GPS movement and dropping the Benthic Observatory
+  - DropPackage: This code just drops the Benthic Observatory without the use of GPS or propellors